fido-alliance/fdo-sim/fsim-repository/fdo.csr.md

 Since this specification does not use the object encryption, the private key data MUST be placed in an "application/pkcs8".
 An "application/pkcs8" part consists of the base64-encoded DER-encoded PrivateKeyInfo with a Content-Transfer-Encoding of "base64" [RFC2045].

-An example of a successful response to a fdo.csr.serverkeygen-req might look like:
+An example of a successful response to a fdo.csr:serverkeygen-req might look like:

 ```
 --fdo